ronak0624/swurf-savings-backend/README.md

   - id
   - title
   - price
-  - price_remaining (will decrease everytime when the user post a new shift.)
+  - price_remaining (will decrease every time when the user post a new shift.)
   - priority (1/2/3)
   - time_created (auto-created)
   - isDeleted (default: false.
 The user can delete the savingGoal after he posted it.
 This record will still stay in the savingGoals array, but it will not be used for calculation.)